ngshiheng/sudoku/README.md

 ## Usage

-To run locally on your browser:
+To run on debug mode locally on your browser:

 ```sh
 poetry run python3 main.py --debug=True --port=8080
 ```

-Then, visit `http://localhost:8080` on your browser.
+Then, visit `http://localhost:8080/` on your browser.

 ---